-• To familiarize with Mathematical foundations for Genetic algorithm operators.

-- To provide a broad introduction to the field of Genetic Algorithms and other fields of hierarchical genetic algorithm. - To teach students how to apply these methods to solve problems in complex domains.
+- To familiarize with Mathematical foundations for Genetic algorithm operators. - To study the Applications of Genetic Algorithms. - To understand filtering techniques and their broad applicability to a range of optimization problems. - To emphasize the importance of optimization in engineering activities. - To provide a broad introduction to the field of Genetic Algorithms and other - fields of hierarchical genetic algorithm. - To teach students how to apply these methods to solve problems in complex domains.